konnectors/cragr/README.md

 What's this new konnector?
 --------------------------

-A connector to retrieve your Crédit Agricol bank accounts and operations.
+A connector to retrieve your Crédit Agricole bank accounts and operations.

 ### Open a Pull-Request